 Place green beans on prepared baking sheet and toss with garlic, 2 tsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper.

-Spread into a single layer on one half of baking sheet.
-Roast 5 minutes.
+Spread into a single layer on one half of baking sheet (some overlap is ok).
+Roast, 5 minutes.

 Remove from oven.
 Green beans will finish cooking in a later step.

 While green beans roast, heat 1 tsp. olive oil in a medium non-stick pan over medium heat.
 Add chicken to hot pan.
 Cook undisturbed until browned, 4-5 minutes.

 Transfer chicken, seared side up, to empty half of baking sheet.

 Roast until green beans are tender and chicken reaches a minimum internal temperature of 165 degrees, 10-12 minutes.